etcd-io/etcd/Documentation/production-users.md

 ## All Kubernetes Users

 - *Application*: https://kubernetes.io/
-- *Environments*: AWS, OpenStack, Azure, Google Cloud, Bare Metal, etc
+- *Environments*: AWS, OpenStack, Azure, Google Cloud, Huawei Cloud, Bare Metal, etc

 **This is a meta user if you want to document your specific Kubernetes cluster, please do!**